MicrosoftDocs/learn/learn-pr/language/vue-data-events/includes/2-forms.md

 ## v-model

 The `v-model` directive creates a *two-way* binding between an HTML control and the associated data.
 So whenever the value is updated in the form, it's updated inside your application's state.
-The `v-model` directive supports binding to any form control, including check boxes, text boxes, and drop-down lists.
+The `v-model` directive supports binding to any form control, including checkboxes, textboxes, and drop-down lists.

 > [!NOTE]
 > The `v-bind` directive creates a one-way binding.
 So any changes the user makes in the form aren't stored in state.